dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-1-0-0.md

 :::info Prerelease

-dbt v1.0.0-b1 is currently available in beta.
-If you have questions or encounter bugs, please let us know in [#dbt-prereleases](https://community.getdbt.com/) or by opening an issue [in GitHub](https://github.com/dbt-labs/dbt).
+dbt v1.0.0-b1 is currently available.
+If you have questions or encounter bugs, please let us know in [#dbt-prereleases](https://community.getdbt.com/) or by opening an issue [in GitHub](https://github.com/dbt-labs/dbt-core).

 :::